rahulpatel902/my-movie-mood/README.md

 cd [repository-name]
 ```

-1. Or Download it and Open using VSCode
+1. Or Download the repo and Open using VSCode

 2. Install dependencies
 ```bash